-Research and development expenses consist of expenses incurred in performing research and development activities including salaries and benefits, facilities expenses, overhead expenses, clinical trial and related clinical manufacturing expenses, contract services and other outside expenses.
-Research and development expenses, including upfront fees and milestones paid to collaborators, are expensed as incurred.
+Research and development expenses consist of upfront fees and milestones paid to collaborators and expenses incurred in performing research and development activities including salaries and benefits, facilities expenses, overhead expenses, clinical trial and related clinical manufacturing expenses, contract services and other outside expenses.
+Research and development expenses are expensed as incurred.
 We have entered into certain research agreements in which we share expenses with our collaborator.
 We have entered into other collaborations where we are reimbursed for work performed on behalf of our collaborative partners.
 We record these expenses as research and development expenses.
 If the arrangement is a cost-sharing arrangement and there is a period during which we receive payments from the collaborator, we record payments by the collaborator for their share of the development effort as a reduction of research and development expense.
-If the arrangement is a reimbursement of research and development expenses.
-If the arrangement as corporate partner revenue.
+If the arrangement is a reimbursement of research and development expenses, we record the reimbursement as corporate partner revenue.

-We manufactured TYSABRI during the second quarter of 2005 and completed our scheduled production of TYSABRI during July 2005.
-Because of the uncertain future commercial availability of TYSABRI and our inability to predict with the required degree of certainty that TYSABRI inventory will be realized in commercial sales prior to the expiration of its shelf life, we expensed \$23.2 million of costs related to the manufacture of TYSABRI in the first quarter of 2005 to cost of product revenues.
+We manufactured TYSABRI during the first and second quarter of 2005 and completed our scheduled production of TYSABRI during July 2005.
+Because of the uncertain future commercial availability of TYSABRI and our inability to predict with the required degree of certainty that TYSABRI inventory will be realized in commercial sales prior to the expiration of its shelf life, we expensed

+\$23.2 million of costs related to the manufacture of TYSABRI in the first quarter of 2005 to cost of product revenues.
 At the time of production, the inventory was believed to be commercially salable.
 Beginning in the second quarter of 2005, we charged the costs related to the manufacture of TYSABRI to research and development expense.
-As a result, in the second quarter of 2005, we expensed \$19.9 million related to the manufacture of TYSABRI to research and development expense.
-In subsequent periods, we will continue to assess TYSABRI to determine if it needs to continue to be expensed and whether such expenses should be charged to cost of product revenues or research and development expense in light of existing information related to the potential future commercial availability of TYSABRI and applicable accounting standards.
+As a result, we expensed \$1.1 million and \$21.0 million, respectively, related to the manufacture of TYSABRI to research and development expense in the three and nine months ended September 30, 2005.
+We will continue to assess TYSABRI to determine if it needs to continue to be expensed and whether such expenses should be charged to cost of product revenues or research and development expense in light of existing information related to the potential future commercial availability of TYSABRI and applicable accounting standards.